inato/inato-anticovid/README.md

 - Google Cloud Pub/sub, used by functions to communicated with each other.
 - A React front-end application, visitor facing, deployed on Firebase Hosting.

+If you're not part of Inato, you'll need an Algolia account and a Postgres database with a table filled with required data to be able to fully run all the components of this project.

 ## Development

 ### Local app